 12. Provide bases for continuous (weekly/monthly) incident management process review, follow-up and improve action prioritization

 Making the improvement of the incident management process systematic is a key for long term efficiency and incident management process excellence.
 Process mining is a superior tool for reading in the new incidents and all events related to those on a daily level and providing the fact-based information to support improving the process and operations.
 Typically the process improvement review is done on a weekly/monthly basis compared to the day-to-day operational dashboard available in real-time.

 13. Align the Incident Management System with your incident management process

 Nowadays the incident management systems (on-premise / cloud service) are very flexible and support a wide range of configurations and integrations.
 However, if your system is not configured optimally it may be that professionals working with incident tickets may be to fill too much data manually, and thus, the risk of errors increases.
 Using process mining to analyze the actual events make it possible to streamline the system configuration itself and increase the happiness of the employees in incident management teams.

 14. Predict the outcome of currently open cases

 Companies that want to automate their operations using RPA it is possible to automate individual non-value adding manual process steps.
-Process mining has a key role for analyzing the current process behavious before the RPA project - if there are too many exceptions then it is important to re-think the process and carefully understand which process steps and incident types should be handled automatically and which still should be treated manually.
+Process mining has a key role for analyzing the current process behavior before the RPA project - if there are too many exceptions, then it is important to re-think the process and carefully understand which process steps and incident types should be handled automatically and which still should be treated manually.